xhinis/quai/README.md

 This guide covers:
 - Stopping the current node and processes.
 - Installing and updating dependencies.
-- Downloading and building the latest releases of `go-quai` and `go-quai-stratum`.
+- Cloning, downloading, and building the latest releases of `go-quai` and `go-quai-stratum`.
 - Configuring and starting the node and stratum proxy.

 ### Prerequisites

-- Ubuntu 20.04
+- Ubuntu 20.04, 22.04 LTS
 - A Linux system with minimum hardware requirements (for slice node):
   - 8+ cores CPU
   - 24 GB RAM
   - SSD with at least 1 TB free space
   - 10 MBit/sec download speed
-- A pre-existing installation of `go-quai` and `go-quai-stratum`.
+- A pre-existing installation of `go-quai` and `go-quai-stratum` or a fresh setup.

 ---